 - Read through this manual.

-- Once the date is set a covenant will be sent to you.
+- Once the date is set a wedding packet will be sent to you.

 - Return the covenant that will be sent to you after the date is set and the $100 deposit for your date to be confirmed.
 Your date will be held for 2 weeks.

-- Register for the Pre-Marriage Seminar at Lutheran Church of Hope.
+- Register for the Pre-Marriage class at Lutheran Church of Hope.

-- Set an appointment with Wedding Coordinator four months before your wedding.
+- Set an appointment with Wedding Director four months before your wedding.

-- Bring the completed guide to the meeting with the Wedding Coordinator.
+- Bring the completed planning guide to the meeting with the Wedding Director.

 - Set an appointment with your officiant one month before wedding.

-- Deliver your program to the Wedding Coordinator.
+- Email your program to the Wedding Director.

-- Receive a letter with final arrangements one month before the wedding.
+- Receive a letter with final details one month before the wedding.

-- Two weeks before wedding, bring in your final payment, any CD and/or DVD to be used in the ceremony.
+- Two weeks before wedding, bring in your final payment and any recorded music.

 - Enjoy your beautiful and meaningful wedding!